Last Updated:

 Just north of Twickenham, Huntsville’s Old Town Historic District is home to about 140 houses that were built between 1810 and 1910, and another 80-plus that were built between 1910 and 1930.
 There’s also a historic school.

-Without a map that outlines them, it’s hard to tell where the Twickenham HD ends and the Old Town HD begins.
-That doesn’t matter.
-As a whole, it’s slightly less manicured, but an Old Town sidewalk tour is equally fullfilling for anyone who enjoys historic places, popular 19th century architecture or lovely streetscapes.
+It’s hard to tell where the Twickenham HD ends and the Old Town HD begins.
+No matter.
+An Old Town sidewalk tour is equally fulfilling for anyone who enjoys historic places, popular 19th century architecture or lovely streetscapes.

 See also, The top 6 greenways in Huntsville for walking, running and bicycling.